Healthcare in New Caledonia

 Since the beginning of the pandemic until June 7th, 2023, a total of 80,058 infected people and 314 deaths have been reported in New Caledonia.

-The total of 44 infected people represent 0.015% of the country's total population.
+The total of 80,058 infected people currently represents 28.04 percent of the total population.

 |New Caledonia||Ø worldwide|

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

 With about 537 physicians in New Caledonia, there are about 1.98 doctors per 1000 inhabitants.
 Here again the comparison: worldwide this standard is 1.50 physicians per 1,000 inhabitants and in the EU is 3.57.

 About 97 percent of the population has access to an immediately available, running drinking water supply.
 At least via springs and wells within a maximum distance of 30 minutes or supplied water, 99 peprcent of the population is supplied with largely clean drinking water.
 The population is thus better served than average.
 In a global comparison, only about 74 percent of the population has direct access to tested and always available drinking water.
 Within the European Union, this share is 98 percent.
 Only in a few countries does the proportion fall below 10 percent.

 The above data correspond to the information from the World Health Organization, Global Health Workforce Statistics, UNICEF, State of the World's Children, Childinfo, Global Health Observatory Data Repository and OECD.
 The case numbers for the spread of the COVID-19 come from the European Centre for Disease Prevention and Control (ECDC).